pyccel/pyccel/doc/quickstart.md

 -   Is created with an assignment operation `x = expr`:
     -   If the variable `x` already exists, the interpreter reduces the reference count of its object
     -   Otherwise a new variable `x` is created, which references the value of expr.
-    -   The reference count increased with an assignment operator, in argument passing or appending an object to a list.
+    -   The variable `x` is then modified to reference the object referenced by `expr` and the reference count of this object is increased

 -   The type of the variable can be changed at run-time, because python is a dynamically typed language.